rancher/charts/assets/README.md

 ## Assets

-This folder contains Helm chart archives that may or may not have been released yet.
+This folder contains Helm chart archives that are served from charts.rancher.io.